seagull1089/rl-projects/reacher/README.md

 # Project 2: Continuous Control

-This the second project in the Udacity's Reinforcement Learning Nano degree.
+This the second project in the Udacity's Deep Reinforcement Learning Nanodegree.

 ## Introduction